awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-sqlserverdbrestore.md

 1. aws:executeAwsApi \- Reboot the instance if the instance is not ready\.

-1. aws:assertAwsResourceProperty \- Verify that SSM agent is installed\.
+1. aws:assertAwsResourceProperty \- Verify that SSM Agent is installed\.

 1. aws:runCommand \- Run the SQL Server restore script in PowerShell\.